amh23/mern-ts/README.md

 includes **backend** and **frontend** folder.
 First of All, create a README.md and .gitigonre files in the root folder.

-- Item 1 In the backend foler, `npm init` and the command asks a series of options and you need to think **type** and the default value is **commonjs** but you can choose **module**.
+- In the backend foler, `npm init` and the command asks a series of options and you need to think **type** and the default value is **commonjs** but you can choose **module**.
 ES6 is used in the project.

-- Item 2 Create a **.env** file and add nessecessary variables such as mongod uri, pepper value are added.
+- Create a **.env** file and add nessecessary variables such as mongod uri, pepper value are added.
 This file must be added in the .gitigore file.

-- Item 2 Install TypeScript and related type definitions.
+- Install TypeScript and related type definitions.
   `npm install --save-dev typescript @types/node`

-- Item 3 Install Express and its types
+- Install Express and its types

 ```typescript
 npm install express
 npm install --save-dev @types/express
 ```

-- Item 4 Generate Typescript configuration file
+- Generate Typescript configuration file
   `npx tsc --init`
   In the **tsconfig.json** file, uncomment `"outDir": "./dist",` , ` "rootDir": "./src"` and ` "types": ["node"]` in compiler options.

-- Item 4 Install **ts-node-dev** which is a development tool that combines **ts-node** and **nodemon** to automatically restart Typescript Node.js application when files change.
+- Install **ts-node-dev** which is a development tool that combines **ts-node** and **nodemon** to automatically restart Typescript Node.js application when files change.
   `npm install --save-dev ts-node-dev`
   To run `npm run build` and `npm run start` command in parallel, install